joelhawksley/identity/_projects/timeframe.md

 position: 2
 ---

-Wanting to minimize use of my phone around the house, I built Timeframe, an e-paper calendar and weather display.
+Wanting to minimize use of my phone around the house, I built [Timeframe](https://github.com/joelhawksley/timeframe), an e-paper calendar and weather display.
+I'm currently working to migrate it to be a Home Assistant add-on, which will require [changes](https://github.com/home-assistant/core/pull/128900) to Home Assistant.